-Senate Passes NDIC Bill To Safeguard Bank Depositors’ Funds, Stabilise Financial Institutions
+Senate Passes NDIC Bill to Safeguard Bank Depositors’ Funds, Stabilise Financial Institutions

 “This is because the workload and busy schedule of that office is such that makes such appointment untenable.

-Abiru said there was a general agreement among stakeholders of the importance of the NDIC as it was set up for the purpose of the protection of depositors and to guarantee the settlement of insured funds when a deposit-taking financial institution can no longer repay their deposits, thereby helping to maintain financial system stability.
+Abiru said there was a general agreement among stakeholders on the importance of NDIC, as it was set up for the protection of depositors and to guarantee the settlement of insured funds when a deposit-taking financial institution could no longer repay their deposits, thereby helping to maintain financial system stability.

 “This is to make the corporation more effective to discharge its functions, safeguard its independence and autonomy and to bring it in line with current realities and best practices.